madhumaheswar/ud-cpp-linux-system-monitor/README.md

 * This project displays the System and Process information on Linux machine(similar to top and htop)
 * Executed on "Ubuntu 18.04.4 LTS"

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) can be found [here](https://github.com/udacity/CppND-System-Monitor-Project-Updated).

 ![System Monitor](images/monitor.png)